 Ambassador McEldowney holds degrees from New College, Columbia University, and the National War College.
 She is married to Tim Hayes, a former fighter pilot in the U.S. Air Force, and they have two daughters, Jessica and Alyssa.
 Ambassador McEldowney’s personal interests include mentoring, community service, and support of education as a pathway out of poverty.

-Dr. Ostfield has published and presented extensively on foreign policy, national security, bioterrorism/biodefense, and global health.
-In addition to his international policy work, he is a social science researcher, specializing in group dynamics, organizational behavior, negotiation, and conflict theory.
-A career member of the U.S. Government's Senior Executive Service (SES), Dr. Ostfield has received a broad range of U.S. Government, professional, and academic honors – including multiple Superior Honor and Meritorious Honor awards from the U.S. Department of State, the Diplomacy Fellowship from the American Association for the Advancement of Science (AAAS), the 2006 Meritorious Unit Citation from the U.S. National Counterterrorism Center (NCTC), Franklin Awards for initiatives in Counterterrorism and Diplomacy, the Javits Fellowship from the U.S. Department of Education, international film awards for an educational documentary produced in Africa, and the 2006 President's Volunteer Service Award for his ongoing community service as an active volunteer firefighter since 1995.
+Dr. Ostfield has published and presented extensively on foreign policy, national security, and global health.
+In addition to his international policy work, he is a social science researcher and educator specializing in group dynamics, organizational behavior, negotiation, and conflict theory.
+A career member of the U.S. Government's Senior Executive Service (SES), Dr. Ostfield has received numerous U.S. Government, professional, and academic honors – including multiple Superior Honor and Meritorious Honor awards from the U.S. Department of State, the Meritorious Unit Citation from the U.S. National Counterterrorism Center (NCTC), the Diplomacy Fellowship from the American Association for the Advancement of Science (AAAS), and the President's Volunteer Service Award as a volunteer firefighter since 1995.
 He holds an M.S. in Education from the University of Pennsylvania's Graduate School of Education, a Ph.D. from the University of Pennsylvania's Annenberg School for Communication – and speaks French, Arabic, Spanish, and Portuguese.